Complete the form below to receive our brochure with detailed pricing. We will also phone you as soon as possible to chat about your education.

 What will you learn in this Entrepreneurship: Foundation Level: National Certificate in Small Business Financial Management course?

-Equip yourself with the skills and knowledge of Entrepreneurship in South Africa.
-Understand the disadvantages and advantages of starting your own business.
+Equip yourself with the skills relating to, and knowledge of, entrepreneurship in South Africa.
+Understand the advantages and disadvantages of starting your own business.
 You will learn valuable techniques and skills associated with effective record-keeping and financial management required for operating a small business.
-Get the skills and knowledge on how to perform key financial tasks and the importance of accuracy and effective communication.
+Learn the skills needed to perform key financial tasks, and learn about the importance of accurate and effective communication.

 Textbook costs included!